Skip to Content

 This Tex-Mex chicken pot pie is the perfect way to repurpose leftover Mexican chicken, pulled rotisserie chicken, or your favorite grilled chicken.
 The chicken is paired with roasted corn, potatoes, onion, peppers, cotija cheese, Mexican crema, and a refrigerated pie crust to make this a simple one-pot or one-skillet recipe.

-Tex Mex chicken pot pie in a Dutch oven beside one serving in a bowl
+Mexican chicken pot pie in a Dutch oven and bowl

 You’ll find a printable recipe card below.
-Be sure to check the notes section for tips on making a more macro friendly Tex Mex pot pie, in case you’re interested.
+Be sure to check the notes section for tips on making a more macro friendly Mexican pot pie, in case you’re interested.

 If you have a recipe question I forgot to cover, drop it in the comments at the bottom of the post.
 And if you love this Mexican chicken pot pie, recipe reviews are always appreciated!